Jungle music: Re-emergent jungle scene

 A thriving underground movement producing and developing tracks in the style of the 1990s and some original (though mostly mainstream drum and bass) jungle producers have noticed this new enthusiasm for the original sound.
 Shy FX, for example, launched the Digital Soundboy label in 2005 to put out more jungle.
+The UK is still home to a thriving jungle scene.
+Frequent jungle nights at the Corsica Studios has been pivotal to the continued success of the genre.
+The scene has grown with new producers such as Forest Drive West, Tim Reaper, Dead Man's Chest and Sully.

 The early to mid-2000s saw a jungle revival in the emerging drum-funk subgenre, with labels such as Scientific Wax, Bassbin Records and Paradox Music pushing for a more breaks orientated sound.
 Technicality and Bassbin events in London were spearheading this return to more traditional elements of jungle music.

-The UK is still the spiritual home and nucleus of jungle to this day.
-An event called Rupture gained popularity between 2007 and the present for hosting and promoting more traditional styled jungle/drum & bass music and artists.
-The event and subsequent label have promoted new producers such as Forest Drive West, Tim Reaper, Dead Man's Chest and Sully, and the scene is very much thriving.
-As well as old heads and artists coming out of retirement, modern jungle is enjoyed by the younger generations who missed jungle the first time around.
+One of the scene's originators, Congo Natty, continued to release jungle music throughout the 2000s, culminating in the 2013 album Jungle Revolution.

-One of the scenes originators, Congo Natty, continued to release jungle music throughout the 2000s, culminating in the 2013 album Jungle Revolution.
+In 2018, Chase & Status produced an album exploring jungle sounds, RTRN II JUNGLE.

-In 2018, Chase & Status capitalised on the current trend of jungle with their album RTRN II JUNGLE.
-The album was not however jungle in its pure form, and catered more towards pop music fans.
+In the 2020s, prevalent jungle record labels include Future Retro London, 3AM Eternal and Sub Code Records.